lpellegr/pellegrino.link/about.md

 permalink: /about/
 ---

 My name is Laurent Pellegrino.
-I'm a senior Software Engineer and Micro-entrepreneur running [Noticeable][noticeable], a notification center/changelog for product managers, marketers and developers.
+I'm a senior Software Engineer and entrepreneur running [Noticeable][noticeable], a notification center/changelog for product managers, marketers and developers.

 I like working with new technologies, especially in Java and TypeScript.
 In my spare time I maintain the